-10. The substitution line (a segment of the side line) for each team extends from the centre line to a point at a distance of 4.5 metres from the centre line.
-This end point of the substitution line is enhanced by a line which is parallel to the centre line, extending 15 cm inside the side line and 15 cm outside the side line (see diagrams 1a, 1b and 3).
+- 10. The substitution line (a segment of the side line) for each team extends from the centre line to a point at a distance of 4.5 metres from the centre line.
+This end point of the substitution line is enhanced by a line which is parallel to the centre line, extending 15 cm inside the side line and 15 cm outside the side line (see diagrams 1a, 1b and 3). - 11.
+The coaching zone begins 3.5m from the centre line and ends 8m from the respective outer goal line, and includes, as far as possible, the area directly behind the bench.